-As independent auditor, we have audited the accompanying consolidated financial statements of the International Federation of Red Cross and Red Crescent Societies ("the Federation"), which comprise the consolidated statement of comprehensive income, consolidated statement of comprehensive income, the consolidated statements of financial position, changes in reserves and cash flows and notes for the year ended 31 December 2016.
+As independent auditor, we have audited the accompanying consolidated financial statements of the International Federation of Red Cross and Red Crescent Societies ("the Federation"), which comprise the consolidated statement of comprehensive income, the consolidated statements of financial position, changes in reserves and cash flows and notes for the year ended 31 December 2017.

-In our opinion, the consolidated financial statements for the year ended 31 December 2016 give a true and fair view of the consolidated financial position of the Federation, its consolidated results of operations and its consolidated cash flows in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the consolidated financial statements for the year ended 31 December 2017 give a true and fair view of the consolidated financial position of the Federation, its consolidated results of operations and its consolidated cash flows in accordance with International Financial Reporting Standards (IFRS).